An advanced guide to

 I tend to use plan mode when:

-- Or when Claude is struggling to fix a bug and needs more time to "think" through the options
+Claude is struggling with a fix and needs more time to "think" through the options - planning forces it to reason about the root cause before throwing another patch at it.

 I want you to add authentication to my app.
 We need: - A login page at /login - A signup page at /signup - Protected routes that redirect to /login if not authenticated - Manage the sessions with cookies Before you implement any code, I want you to review the route code in app/ and how we currently have the middleware setup.
 You need to properly understand your approach before you start writing the code.